peaclab/PACT/README.md

 Users can also choose a different number of grids used in the simulation (e.g., 40X40, 80X80, 160X160, etc.)

 To run thermal simulations, go to /RuntimeAnalysis/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py.
-You can choose various synthetic power profiles and floorplans within the python script.
+You can choose various synthetic power profiles, floorplans, and test cases within the python script.

 Users can also modify the corresponding modelParam files in the /RuntimeAnalysis/modelParams_files/ to select the simulation type as well as the solver.